Hackers Stole a Casino's High-Roller Database Through a Thermometer in the Lobby Fish Tank - Slashdot

 Re: (Score:2)

-Network Separation (Score:2, Insightful)
+Network Separation (Score:3, Insightful)

 And that is why one should be almost religious about separating networks.
 In particular networks for "home automation" from the rest.
 Event at home I have one wifi for home automation and one for the rest.

-Re:Network Separation (Partial report from vendor) (Score:3, Informative)
+Re:Network Separation (Partial report from vendor) (Score:4, Informative)

 https://www.darktrace.com/resources/wp-global-threat-report-2017.pdf